There may be no more confusing car-care topic than that of tire treatments.

 Opti-bond can be used as is, as a gel, or diluted 1:1 and used as a spray.
 With careful cleaning of your tires before application, it can last a couple of weeks, with a nice, balanced mid-range shine.

-It’s water-based, so no worries about driveway staining or strong solvents to potentially damage your paint.
+It’s water-based, so there are no worries about driveway staining or strong solvents damaging your paint.
 Along with good UV protection, it’s formulated to protect your tires against ozone in the atmosphere, important if you drive or park in highly urbanized areas.

 What We Like